 Best CSGO SV cheat commands: Becoming invincible, clipping out of the map and spraying infinite ammo couldn't be easier with this guide!

-While they are in the game for use by developers such as Valve or map creators, anyone can use these as long as they enable the Developer Console first and then turn on the SV Cheats.
-They are known by this name because this is what they’re called in the game files and you activate them through this name as well.
+While they are in the game for use by developers such as Valve or CS:GO map creators, anyone can use these as long as they enable the Developer Console first and then turn on the SV Cheats.
 However, these are not illegal cheats and hacks as they cannot be used on official servers.

-Whether starting to play more competitively or working on training, using SV Cheat Commands gives you the edge that’s needed to see how you’re playing properly.
-These can often be seen in use on Youtube where players upload mini-guides on different gameplay aspects.
+Whether starting to play more competitively or working on training, using SV_Cheat 1 Commands gives you the edge that's needed to see how you're playing properly.

 How to use SV Cheats commands in Counter-Strike?

-To use SV Cheats you do need to enable the Developer Console first.
+To use SV_Cheats 1 you do need to enable the Developer Console first.
 If you already have this enabled then just open the console with the tilde button (~) and type “sv_cheats 1” to enable them.

 - Go to Options